Sleep Recovery in Rehab. How You Learn to Sleep Again

 Many adults arrive at rehab exhausted but unable to switch off.
-Sleep recovery is not a side issue — it is part of stabilisation, treatment, and why people start to feel human again.
+Sleep recovery is central to stabilisation, treatment, and why people feel human again.

 Written by Darren Lockie | Published: March 13, 2026 | Last Updated: March 13, 2026